Correlation function of flavored fermion in holographic QCD: Approach to the D4/D8 model

 \section{Approach to the D4/D8 model}

 In this section, let us apply our prescription to the D4/D8 model (Witten-Salai-Sugimoto model) to compute the two-point Green function.
-We will first introduce the D4/D8 model briefly, then test our prescription to calculate the two-point Green function and analyze the results numerically in the 1+3 dimensional QCD.
+We will first introduce the D4/D8 model briefly, then test our prescription and analyze the results numerically in the 1+3 dimensional QCD.
+In Section 4.1, we perform the Step 1 in the prescription which is to obtain a 5d effective bulk action for fermion with respect to the bubble and black D4 background.
+In Section 4.2, we follow the Step 2 and Step 3, that is to solve the associated equations of motion for the bulk field, define its boundary value then derive its onshell action to evaluate the correlation function.